Pathways are made up of courses focused on future careers or further education opportunities

 Canterbury College Spring Lane is a specialist land-based campus with wide-ranging facilities including a large animal management centre with over 200 species, a heated and fully-furnished glasshouse, various polytunnels, a mature orchard, many wildlife areas and ponds, a student common room, football pitch and well-established Learning resource centre.

 This purpose-built site is in a beautiful setting which provides a calm, safe, nurturing and supportive environment and the extensive grounds allow students to develop a wide range of skills including how to grow fresh produce for animals and maintain wildlife areas.
 The size of the campus allows students to feel welcome, gain confidence and grow as individuals.

-The workforce is projected to expand by 36% over the period to 2027, adding 7,486 jobs.
+Across the UK the workforce is projected to expand by 36% over the period to 2027, adding 7,486 jobs.
 In the same period, 67% of the workforce is projected to retire, creating 13,920 job openings.

 Veterinarians diagnose and treat animal injuries, diseases and disorders, and advise on preventative action.
 They may work in practices, specialising according to their location in either a rural or urban area, or in the public sector or associated industries such as pharmaceuticals, food production or drug regulation.

 Once you apply, you will have an interview to discuss your chosen pathway